Jonqora/racket-sudoku/README.md

 algorithm using constraint sets.
 Redesigning the data types and functions this way allowed the new algorithm to become much more efficient.

-3. For this current project after term ended, I designed and built a fully playable sudoku game GUI that employs multiple variations on the constraint set solver algorithm.
-My full game includes several features that make use of those constraint sets (e.g. autosolve mode, hint system, error tracking, option display...)
+3. For this current project after term ended, I designed and built a full sudoku game with GUI that employs multiple variations on the constraint set algorithm.
+My game includes several features that make use of those constraint sets (e.g. autosolve mode, hint system, error tracking, and show choices).

+My approach to this project used top-down systematic design and thorough **test-driven development** at every step.
+The code is written in racket's _Intermediate Student_ language using the [HtDW](https://world.cs.brown.edu/) framework for building interactive programs.

 ## Features